Good Food Recipes

 - 40g â 50g Freddy Hirsch spice per kilo of meat

-- I turn the biltong at 6 hours to make sure the biltong spices move around and cover all the meat
+- Turn the biltong at 6 hours to make sure the biltong spices cover all the meat.

 If you have time, this is the perfect recipe.
 You need three bowls for this recipe.
 You will need to spend some time drying coriander for this recipe before you start the biltong making process.

 - 2kg fillet of beef

 - Two tablespoons coriander seeds

 - 150g brown sugar

 - One teaspoon bicarbonate of soda